THAILAND BIRDING TOUR: DETAILED ITINERARY

 As so often in Southeast Asia, mammals are not conspicuous but we may well see Sambar, Indian Muntjac, Pigtail Macaque and Black Giant Squirrel, whilst if we are lucky we will come across Indian Elephant.
 As the light fades Brown Boobooks emerge from cover.

-Other species regularly encountered here include Mountain Hawk-Eagle, the diminutive Speckled Piculet, Stripe-breasted Woodpecker, Striated Bulbul, Silver-eared Mesia, Dark-backed Sibia, the delightful little Slaty-bellied Tesia, Hill Prinia and Mountain Tailorbird, while we also have a chance for White-browed Piculet, Daurian Redstart, the skulking White-tailed Robin and, with a lot of luck, the rare Lesser Rufous-headed Parrotbill.
+Other species regularly encountered here include Mountain Hawk-Eagle, the diminutive Speckled Piculet, Stripe-breasted Woodpecker, Striated Bulbul, Silver-eared Mesia, Dark-backed Sibia, the delightful little Slaty-bellied Tesia, Hill Prinia and Mountain Tailorbird, while we also have a chance for White-browed Piculet, Daurian Redstart, the skulking White-tailed Robin and, with a lot of luck, the rare Pale-billed Parrotbill.

-We will spend the night in a pleasant lodge overlooking the river, beneath the gaze of a large golden Buddha perched above us on the hillside.
-Near Thaton, we will explore some rather open areas of agricultural land at the confluence of the Kok and Fang rivers where we will have an opportunity to look for species typical of the marshy plains and rice-stubble fields at this season including Eastern Marsh and Pied Harriers, Grey-headed Lapwing, Temminck’s Stint, Pintail Snipe, Australasian Bush Lark, Citrine Wagtail, Chestnut-capped Babbler, Lanceolated Warbler, Yellow-bellied Prinia, Striated Grassbird, Siberian Rubythroat, Bluethroat and Brown Shrike.
+We will also visit Thaton, a small town on the Kok river where it flows out of Burma and the site of a large golden Buddha perched on a hillside.
+Here, we will explore some rather open areas of agricultural land at the confluence of the Kok and Fang rivers where we will have an opportunity to look for species typical of the marshy plains and rice-stubble fields at this season including Lesser Whistling Duck, Eastern Marsh and Pied Harriers, Grey-headed Lapwing, Temminck’s Stint, Pin-tailed Snipe, Horsfield’s (or Australasian) Bush Lark, Citrine Wagtail, Chestnut-capped Babbler, Lanceolated Warbler, Yellow-bellied Prinia, Striated Grassbird, Siberian Rubythroat, Bluethroat and Brown Shrike.
 Less regularly observed species include Barred Buttonquail, Oriental Skylark, Zitting Cisticola, Yellow-eyed Babbler, Black-faced Bunting and the nowadays very uncommon Yellow-breasted Bunting.

-Thailand: Day 13 After some final birding in northernmost Thailand we will return to Chiang Mai in order to visit an area where a healthy population of Green Peafowl has been discovered.
+We will stop along the way in order to visit an area where a healthy population of Green Peafowl has been discovered.
 Much persecuted over most of their range, they have thrived here in recent years in secondary forest.
-Other species we could find in the area are Lesser Whistling Duck and Rufous-winged Buzzard.

 At the summit of Doi Inthanon, where a sphagnum bog is surrounded by rhododendron trees draped in hanging moss and decorated with beautiful orchids and epiphytes, we should encounter some species found in Thailand only at the highest altitudes.
-Here the delightful Pygmy Wren-Babbler bounces along fallen logs, colourful Chestnut-tailed Minlas and Rufous-winged Fulvettas search for insects on the lichen-encrusted trees, Silver-eared Laughingthrushes, White-browed Shortwings and Himalayan Bluetails patrol the edges of the bog, the shy Dark-sided Thrush digs into the damp leaf litter with its huge bill, Ashy-throated Warblers and Snowy-browed Flycatchers flick through the undergrowth, Yellow-bellied Fantails forage below the canopy and jewel-like Gould’s and Green-tailed Sunbirds (and rarely Yellow-bellied Flowerpeckers) visit the deep red rhododendron flowers.
+Here the delightful Pygmy Cupwing bounces along fallen logs, colourful Chestnut-tailed Minlas and Rufous-winged Fulvettas search for insects on the lichen-encrusted trees, Silver-eared Laughingthrushes, White-browed Shortwings and Himalayan Bluetails patrol the edges of the bog, the shy Dark-sided Thrush digs into the damp leaf litter with its huge bill, Ashy-throated Warblers and Snowy-browed Flycatchers flick through the undergrowth, Yellow-bellied Fantails forage below the canopy and jewel-like Gould’s and Green-tailed Sunbirds (and rarely Yellow-bellied Flowerpeckers) visit the deep red rhododendron flowers.

 If we are lucky, we will come across one or two of the shyer or more uncommon inhabitants of the summit, which include Rufous-throated Partridge, Ashy Wood Pigeon, Scaly Thrush and Yellow-browed Tit.

 The huge trees of the montane evergreen forest stretch away from the road in great sylvan swathes.
 Here, Large Niltavas utter their haunting notes from dark recesses, while high in the trees Vivid Niltavas perch quietly.
-As we creep along tracks cut through this green wonderland, loose flocks of babblers and other birds will appear around us from time to time, with Grey-throated Babblers, Chestnut-fronted Shrike-Babblers and Grey-cheeked Fulvettas mixing with Chestnut-crowned and Blyth’s Leaf Warblers and handsome Yellow-cheeked Tits.
+As we creep along tracks cut through this green wonderland, loose flocks of babblers and other birds will appear around us from time to time, with Grey-throated Babblers, Clicking Shrike-babblers and Grey-cheeked Fulvettas mixing with Chestnut-crowned and Blyth’s Leaf Warblers and handsome Yellow-cheeked Tits.

 The influx of winter visitors varies considerably from year to year, but we should see Eyebrowed Thrush and possibly a rarity such as Chestnut Thrush or Grey-sided Thrush.